 Challenges of working with AWS

+Most companies using AWS must clearly understand the shared security model.
 Under this model, the cloud provider and the service user have different security roles.
-But many businesses fail to grasp this fact due to low awareness of cloud security.
-Lacking awareness of their security role, firms regularly assume that their IaaS or SaaS partners will cover data security and threat protection.
-That’s not the case.
+However, many businesses fail to grasp this fact due to low awareness of cloud security.
+Lacking clarity on their security role, organizations regularly assume that their IaaS or SaaS partners will cover data security and threat protection.
+This is a critical misconception.

 Ensuring visibility on AWS services